-Status: This bill is enrolled and is awaiting a decision by the Governor.
+Status: This bill was vetoed by the Governor.

 5. SB 294 (Wiener) Health Care Coverage: Independent Medical Review

 This bill seeks to reduce barriers to mental health care for children and young adults by requiring the following for mental health treatment and substance use disorder treatment denials based on lack of medical necessity for children and young adults up to age 26: